ekmolloy/stamps-tutorial/tutorial.md

 grep "GEQJ1S112HF5CU" TIPP-RDP-CLOSTRIDIA-95-SRR1219742_classification.txt
 ```

-SEPP can be used to place these five query sequences into the RDP Bacteria reference package; however, we will use SEPP with a RDP Bacteria reference package constrained to the Ruminococcaceae family (55 sequences) for visualization purposes.
+SEPP can be used to place these five query sequences into the RDP Bacteria reference package; however, we will use SEPP with an RDP Bacteria reference package constrained to the Ruminococcaceae family (55 sequences) for visualization purposes.
 Change into the sepp directory
 ```
 cd ../sepp
 ```